kirschbaum-development/nova-chartjs/README.md

 ```
 ## Setup

-After setup, your model should include `HasNovaChartjsChart` trait and must implement `NovaChartjsChartable` Contract.
+After setup, your model should include `HasNovaChartjsChart` trait and you must implement the `NovaChartjsChartable` Contract.

 You must also define a static `getNovaChartjsSettings` function in the model which should return the required settings for the Chart.
-All other required methods and relationship defined in contract is already defined in the included trait.
+All other required methods and relationship defined in the contract are already defined for you in the included trait.
+You can also override these trait methods directly on your model.

 ```php
 use KirschbaumDevelopment\NovaChartjs\Traits\HasNovaChartjsChart;